Y0hy0h/loopbar/README.md

 # Loopbar
 [![Tests](https://github.com/Y0hy0h/loopbar/workflows/Tests/badge.svg)](https://github.com/Y0hy0h/loopbar/actions?query=workflow%3ATests)

-Loop bars from a dance video to practice.
+Loop bars from a dance video for practice.
 Try it out at https://y0hy0h.github.io/loopbar/.

 Works offline with videos from your device.
 Simply set the beats per minute (bpm) and then select which parts to loop.